 |---|---|---|

-| Nitric oxide & microcirculation | L‑arginine converts to nitric oxide, which dilates blood vessels and increases blood flow. | Better scalp circulation may enhance delivery of oxygen and nutrients to hair follicles, supporting growth. |
+| Nitric oxide & microcirculation | L-arginine converts to nitric oxide, which dilates blood vessels and increases blood flow. | Improved scalp circulation may enhance oxygen and nutrient delivery to hair follicles. |

-| VEGF & nutrient delivery | Arginine can stimulate vascular endothelial growth factor (VEGF) and other growth factors. | These factors help form new blood vessels and improve nutrient supply to hair roots. |
+| VEGF & nutrient delivery | Arginine can stimulate vascular endothelial growth factor (VEGF). | Supports new blood vessel formation around hair roots. |

-| Collagen & keratin synthesis | Arginine is a precursor for proline and polyamines, which support collagen and keratin production. | Stronger scalp tissues and hair shafts rely on these structural proteins. |
+| Collagen & keratin synthesis | Arginine supports proline and polyamines. | These are essential for strong scalp tissue and hair shafts. |

-| Oxidative stress protection | Arginine has antioxidant and anti‑inflammatory properties in laboratory models. | Reducing oxidative stress may protect follicles from damage and premature shedding. |
+| Oxidative stress protection | Arginine shows antioxidant activity in lab models. | May help protect follicles from damage and early shedding. |

 How Protein Fuels Healthy Hair Growth